Paradise Cooperative was founded in 2014 with the aim of finding and utilising underdeveloped land for urban growing and community gardening.

 Our main site is Dobbins Field, an acre of land just opposite HM Wandsworth Prison, which we steward on their behalf.
 Once an overgrown and derelict site, we initially used rare-breed pigs to turn and fertilise the soil and begin the basis of our growing.
 The hard work of our volunteers has transformed the abandoned and overgrown site into a beautiful smallholding where local people can learn and laugh together.
 It is an oasis of green in the middle of our city, and to us it is paradise.

 Brendan: has a background in property development and brings experience around planning and development.
-His passion is social enterprise and he leads the Mayor of London’s initiative to support Community Land Trusts throughout the city.
+His passion is social enterprise and he works with the Mayor of London’s initiative to support Community Land Trusts throughout the city.
 He holds an MSc in Sustainability.

 Johnny: is a local Anglican priest, pioneer and poet – with experience in community relief and development, social enterprise and sustainability.
 He also developed a groundbreaking vocational learning community called make believe, hosted in Bournemouth Dorset, London, New Haven CT and Dallas TX.
 He loves nature and the outdoors as a place for learning and personal development.